BenKats/spillit-monolith/README.md

-# Fullstack
+# spillit-monolith

-Fullstack is a fullstack application with a RESTful api connected to a front end all built from scratch.
+A fullstack application with a RESTful api connected to a front end all built from scratch.

 ## Collaborators